MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 Also, to ensure that the existing published extensions work on the new platform, you'll recompile the extensions.

-## Convert existing database to new platform

 1. Run the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] as an administrator.

    [!INCLUDE[open-admin-shell](../developer/includes/open-admin-shell.md)]

-2. Run the [Invoke-NAVApplicationDatabaseConversion cmdlet](/powershell/module/microsoft.dynamics.nav.management/invoke-navapplicationdatabaseconversion) to start the database conversion to the new platform.
+1. Run the [Invoke-NAVApplicationDatabaseConversion cmdlet](/powershell/module/microsoft.dynamics.nav.management/invoke-navapplicationdatabaseconversion) to start the database conversion to the new platform.

     ```powershell
     Invoke-NAVApplicationDatabaseConversion -DatabaseServer $DatabaseServer -DatabaseName $TenantDatabase|$ApplicationDatabase -Force